 Another group of large, tropical, clumping bamboo, genus Gigantochloa grows mostly in Southeast Asia and Indonesia.
 Please refer to the genus page for short descriptions of the most popular species.

-Guadua angustifolia on a Colombian coffee plantation.
+Guadua angustifolia adjacent to a Colombian coffee plantation.
 (Photo by Fred Hornaday)

 Genus Guadua